How to Create the Perfect Photo Gallery Wall

 6. Select Your Photographs

 Now, this is can be the most difficult part of the entire process.
 Not only do you have to narrow down thousands of photos to a select few you also need to decide if you’re going to use color or black and white photos.
 Not all photos will look great in black and white, so this is something to take into consideration when selecting photographs.
+To be sure, you can always check that beforehand with the help of a black-and-white picture converter.

 Many people like to select the photographs first and then determine the layout of their gallery wall.
 However, if you plan on using different size frames that are different shapes (horizontal or vertical) it’ll be easier to determine the layout first and then select the photos.